 Weird Face Stuff / Woo Woo Anti-Aging Routine

 Here’s where I’m gonna get weird for a second.
 I don’t buy toner or makeup remover or eye cream or face lotion or any other potions for wrinkles or acne or stuff like that.
+That’s right, I DO NOT USE FACE WASH.
 I buy these two totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
-It’s the best!) and Dr. Bronner’s Organic Coconut Oil (I use this so much I leave it out on the kitchen counter so I removed the label to make the jar prettier).
+It’s the best/purest/most concentrated!) and Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s).
+I use coconut oil so much I leave it out on the kitchen counter so I removed the label to make the jar prettier.

 I already mentioned coconut oil as being an awesome deep conditioner and it’s also really amazing for skin – body lotion, face lotion, makeup remover, you name it.
-I generally like to rub it all over my face before bed (warning: if you rub it on in the morning you can look a little shiny).
+I generally like to rub a small amount on my face before bed (warning: if you rub too much on in the morning you can look a little shiny).
+I put it on maybe 30 minutes before bed and I just apply a small amount.
+It doesn’t stain my pillowcase or anything.
+It soaks in like any moisturizer would.
 I have sensitive skin, but I never break out from it – in fact, coconut oil is naturally antibacterial so I have a theory that it actually cuts down on blackheads and breakouts, both of which I’ve had as an adult when using other products on my face.

 Also, a word on wrinkles: when we recently shared this picture people asked if I didn’t age.
 I definitely do have wrinkles, but I have noticed in the last year or so of using coconut oil every night before bed that my skin feels more hydrated and plumper if that makes sense – so it’s less dry and therefor my crinkly eyes and forehead don’t show up as clearly.
 So yes: coconut oil is my anti aging secret.
 I’m basically a witch doctor and if anyone has any ailment I say “put coconut oil on it!”
 Like that dad from My Big Fat Greek Wedding and his Windex.